 Title: Devoe v.
 Frontline Asset Strategies: New Jersey District Court Denies Motion to Dismiss FDCPA Claims Based on an Undated Validation Notice.

-Description: A new jersey federal district court held that a consumer stated a claim under Section 1692g(a) of the FDCPA due to the lack of a date on a validation notice.
+Description: A New Jersey federal district court held that a consumer stated a claim under Section 1692g(a) of the FDCPA due to the lack of a date on a validation notice.

 Tags: FDCPA, Regulation F, MVN, Validation Notice, New Jersey